 - Preheat oven to 350 degrees.

-- In a bowl add your whole box of angel food cake mix and water.
-Follow directions on package as far as mixing those two ingredients together (or if you're me I just use a spatula and whip it up just using my arm for about 2 minutes until it is nice and fluffy and has puffed up in the bowl – you don't want to overmix it, once it becomes light and frothy, stop stirring.
+- In a bowl add your whole box of angel food cake mix and water (if it has a separate egg white packet, add that too).
+I use a rubber spatula to whip it up for about 2 minutes until it is nice and fluffy and has puffed up in the bowl – you don't want to overmix it, once it becomes light and frothy, stop stirring.

-- (do not use mixer any longer if you did in first step) Add half your can of pumpkin puree and use a spatula to fold in until well combined, then add remaining half and do the same thing.
+- Add half your can of pumpkin puree and use a spatula to fold in until well combined, then add remaining half and do the same thing.
 Like I said, only stir enough to combine, then stop.

 - Once combined use spatula to “cut” thru the batter a few times to release any air bubbles that are trapped.

 - Very lightly spray non stick spray inside your bundt pan and pour mixture in.

 - Bake for 40 minutes or until middle of bundt cake springs back when touched gently, get it right when it starts to spring back so it maintains it’s moisture and comes out really moist but all the way cooked thru.

 - Cool completely in pan, then gently flip over on to a cake plate and it should slide out.
 Cut with serrated knife and serve.
 Can squeeze some cream cheese frosting on the top!